CtrlAltT/flask-mini-project/README.md

  Project structure.

- 1. bin (wsgi entrypoint ) in case we want to run our app.
+ 1. bin (wsgi entrypoint ) necessary to have a flask instance opend
  2. src : here is the bussines logic, read_data.py is responsible to read and send all the data via endpoints or custom commands.
   a. test folder: unittests for read data layer.